nlf/node-req/README.md

         use the given file as the body in the request -d/--data
-        use the data as the body in the request (note that both of these attempt to guess a valid content-type) -v
+        use the data as the body in the request (note that both of these attempt to guess a valid content-type) -t/--timeout
+        pass an integer to request as a timeout in milliseconds -v
         verbose. will console.log the arguments object before it sends the request.